By Eric Ellis | May 6, 2020 | Required Minimum Distribution

 They apply to traditional IRA, SEP-IRA, SIMPLE IRA, 401(k), 403(b), 457(b), Profit-sharing plans, and other defined-contribution plans.
 Any account with pre-tax contributions.

-You can withdraw more than the minimum required amount, it is your money after all.
+You can withdraw more, it is your money after all.
 It is important to know any amount you take out of these accounts will be included in your taxable income (with this exception).

 Why do I have to take an Required Minimum Distribution (RMD)?